-Tha Magic of Poland tour is an introductory tour of the historically rich state of Poland.
-In 8 days we cover the main and major attractions of Poland lying between Warsaw and Krakow.
-Our visits include various sites in an and around the capital city of Warsaw, the hill resort of Zakopane and Wawel.
-At Krakow we also visit Auschwitz, Krakow city tour and the Wieliczka Salt Mines.
-This tour can be easily combined with many of our other tours in the region.
+Get an exciting taste of the historically rich state of Poland.
+In 7 days, we cover the main and major attractions of Poland lying between Warsaw and Krakow.
+Discover the picturesque capital of Warsaw, stroll through the famous hill resort of Zakopane and take in the country’s many castles, art pieces and architectural marvels.
+Our tour includes visits to 4 World Heritage Sites such as Krakow, Auschwitz, Warsaw and the incredible Wieliczka Salt Mine.
+This journey can easily be combined with our other small group cultural tours through Eastern Europe including Moldova and Romania.

 Day 01: Arrive Warsaw

-Upon arrival at Warsaw we are met and transferred to our hotel located in the heart of the city.
-Evening at 6PM we meet our guide and other tour participants.
-Drive along the beautifully renovated Royal Route with its historical monuments and residences.
-Stop at Castle Square for a short walk through Old Town, and then join us for a welcome dinner at a local restaurant.
-Your meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”.
+Upon arrival at Warsaw Airport we are met and transferred to our hotel.
+Check in time at the hotel is from 1500 hrs.
+At 6:00 PM, we meet our guide and group members the in the hotel lobby.
+We then are driven along the beautifully renovated Royal Route with its historical monuments and beautiful residences.
+We stop at Castle Square for a short walk through Old Town to at a local restaurant.
+Our welcome dinner will include typical Polish dishes and famous Polish vodka, “Zubrowka”.

 Overnight: Novotel Warszawa Centrum, Warsaw (2 nights) (D)